 Research & Development

 Pharmacists with interest in clinical research can work at the Clinical Research Centre of Ministry of Health, with universities or with pharmaceutical companies.
 Drug research is very much a part of the pharmaceutical industries and major pharmaceutical companies spend considerable money on research and development.
+Digital drug discovery and development is the future in this area.

 Pharmacists in this setting will either work in hospitals and provide drug information to other health care professionals or work in the National Poison Center.
 Some pharmacists in this sector are also known as Poison Control Pharmacist or Toxicology Pharmacist.